Your Path to Serenity is Found in Healthy Relationships Forged in Sober Living

 As you begin to let go, feelings of being overwhelmed and anxiety wash over you.
-Fear of change can be crippling, but within a new, healthy relationship or group of peers, in a sober living home, you find the courage to push through and make the changes needed to forge your path in recovery.
+Fear of change can be crippling, but within a new, healthy relationship or group of peers, living with you in a sober living home, you’ll find the courage to push through and make the changes needed to forge your path in recovery.

 ...the courage to change…